kittyschulz/Exploring-Waymo-Open-Dataset/README.md

 3. Vehicle class objects are wider and longer than Pedestrian class objects.

-## Motivation

-After working with the [KITTI benchmark suite](http://www.cvlibs.net/datasets/kitti/) as an undergraduate research assistant, I became interested in the discipline of computer vision and its applications to autonomous vehicles.
-Waymo's recent release of a large and (relatively) diverse open dataset provides a great opportunity to explore real-world 3D and 2D scenes for autonomous vehicles.

-I wanted to perform this exploratory analysis to better understand the data contained in the Waymo Open Dataset, and to familiarize myself with the datastructures used by Google.
-I hope to further explore the Waymo dataset at a deeper level, including with future ML and AI projects.

 ## Data Collection

 The data has been packaged into a total of forty (40) '\*.tar' files, and split into a training and validation set, which contain 32 and 8 files, respectively.
 The total size of the compressed files is approximately 1TB.